dwyl/learn-tdd/README.md

 > See: http://blanketjs.org/ and https://github.com/alex-seville/blanket

-to *run* blanket.js we need to separate our tests and solution into distinct **.js** files:
+To *run* blanket.js we need to separate our tests and solution into distinct **.js** files:

 **test.js** contains our unit tests